-In the event of an overdose of methadone, take these steps:
+In the event of a methadone overdose, take these steps:

 - Call 911 and follow the instructions of the operator

-- Turn the person to their side to make it easier to breathe
+- If the person is unconscious, turn them to their side to make it easier to breathe

-- Stay with the person who overdosed until they receive help
+- Stay with the overdose victim until medical help arrives

 Methadone Addiction Treatment

-Methadone withdrawal occurs when someone who has a methadone dependency suddenly stops taking the drug.
-This typically happens during a controlled detox process.
-It is not recommended to go through this process alone.
-When you work with a health care professional, they can slowly cut back your methadone dose to minimize withdrawal symptoms.
+Methadone withdrawal is not generally life-threatening, but it is not recommended to go through the process alone.
+When you work with a healthcare professional, they can slowly reduce your methadone dose to minimize withdrawal symptoms.

 When you stop using methadone, you may experience the following withdrawal symptoms: